-Once diabetes is confirmed, you can concentrate on getting your blood glucose down to normal levels (4 to 7 mmols/litre).
+Once diabetes is confirmed, you can concentrate on getting your blood glucose down to normal levels (4 to 7 mmol/litre).
 For Type 1 and some cases of Type 2 diabetes you will receive insulin therapy by injection just under the skin; insulin cannot be taken orally as it is destroyed by digestive juices.
 You will be advised on how often you need insulin and which one to inject, depending on your condition and lifestyle, and whether to use a disposable syringe or a pre-filled insulin pen.
-There are new delivery systems such as an infusion pump (more expensive) or inhaler (developed but not yet available).
+There are new delivery systems such as an infusion pump (there are two types of pumps funded in NZ) or inhaler (developed but not yet available in NZ).

 For Type 2 diabetes, weight loss and exercise are essential.
 In addition, medications can be given to either boost your natural insulin production or stimulate glucose uptake by cells or prevent carbohydrate breakdown into sugar.